TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 {{< figure src="../gateway-packets-per-channel.png" alt="packets per channel" >}}

-**Channel utilization** - a chart displaying the percentage of packets received on each channel.
+**Channel utilization** - a graph that visualizes the percentage of total utilization on each channel over a time interval.
+For example, if we have sent 60 seconds of uplinks in a time period of 15 minutes, we have 60 / (15 * 60) = ~1.66% utilization.

 {{< figure src="../gateway-channel-utilization.png" alt="channel utilization" >}}

 The Packets per channel and Channel utilization graphs can be used to find out which channels are overused and which channels are prone to collisions.

-**Packets per Data Rate** - a time series graph that visualizes the uplink and downlink rates in packets per second.
+**Packets per data rate** - a time series graph that visualizes the number of uplinks at each data rate.

 {{< figure src="../gateway-packets-per-data-rate.png" alt="" >}}